apache/celix/documents/cmake_commands/README.md

 - C: With this option the generated Celix launcher (if used) will be a C source.
 Only one of the C or CXX options can be provided.
   Default is CXX
-- FAT: With this option only embedded bundles are allowed to be added to the container.
-Ensuring a container executable this is not dependent on external bundle zip files.
-  Note that this option does not change anything to the container, it just ensure that all added bundles are embedded bundles.
 - USE_CONFIG: With this option the config properties are generated in a 'config.properties' instead of embedded in the Celix launcher.
 - GROUP: If configured the build location will be prefixed the GROUP.
 Default is empty.